-- (1) The project company is Shanghai Feng Cheng Property Management Co., Ltd., which is incorporated in the PRC. - (2) The project companies of Dalian Tiandi include Dalian Software Park Shuion Fazhan Co., Ltd., Dalian Software Park Shui On Kaifa Co., Ltd. and its subsidiaries, each of which is incorporated in the PRC. - (3) The project companies of Foshan Lingnan Tiandi are Fo Shan Shui On Property Development Co., Ltd., Fo Shan Yi Kang Property Development Co.
-Ltd., Fo Shan An Ying Property Development Co., Ltd., Fo Shan Yuan Kang Property Development Co., Ltd., Fo Shan Yong Rui Tian Di Property Development Co., Ltd., Fo Shan Rui Dong Property Development Co., Ltd., Fo Shan Rui Fang Property Development Co., Ltd., Fo Shan Rui Kang Tian Di Property Development Co., Ltd., and Fo Shan Shui On Tiandi Trading Co., Ltd., each of which is incorporated in the PRC. - (4) The project companies of Hangzhou Xihu Tiandi include Hangzhou Xihu Tiandi Management Co., Ltd. and Hangzhou Xihu Tiandi Property Co., Ltd, each of which is incorporated in the PRC. - (5) The project company is tentatively named as上海瑞橋房地產發展有限公司, which will be incorporated in the PRC. - (6) The project company is Shanghai Rui Hong Xin Cheng Co., Ltd., which is incorporated in the PRC. - (7) The project company is Shanghai Baili Property Development Co., Ltd. (for Lot 167), which is incorporated in the PRC. - (8) The project company is Shanghai Yang Pu Centre Development Co., Ltd., which is incorporated in the PRC. - (9) The project company is Shanghai Knowledge and Innovation Community Development Co., Ltd., which is incorporated in the PRC. - (10) The project company is Wuhan Shui On Tiandi Property Development Co., Ltd., which is incorporated in the PRC. - (11) The project company is Wuhan Shui On Tian Di Trading Co., Ltd., which is incorporated in the PRC. - (12) Both the Normal Assets Project and the Super High Rise Project are held by Chongqing Shui On Tiandi Property Development Co., Ltd., which is incorporated in the PRC. - (13) The project companies include Shanghai Ji-Xing Properties Co., Ltd., Shanghai Bai-Xing Properties Co., Ltd., Shanghai Xin-Tian-Di Plaza Co., Ltd. and Shanghai Xing-Qi Properties Co., Ltd., each of which is incorporated in the PRC.
+- (1) The project company is Shanghai Feng Cheng Property Management Co., Ltd., which is incorporated in the PRC. - (2) The project companies of Dalian Tiandi include Dalian Software Park Shui On Kaifa Co., Ltd., Dalian Software Park Shui On Kaifa Co., Ltd. and its subsidiaries, each of which is incorporated in the PRC. - (3) The project companies of Foshan Lingnan Tiandi are Fo Shan Shui On Property Development Co., Ltd., Fo Shan Yi Kang Property Development Co.
+Ltd., Fo Shan An Ying Property Development Co., Ltd., Fo Shan Yuan Kang Property Development Co., Ltd., Fo Shan Rui Dong Property Development Co., Ltd., Fo Shan Rui Fang Property Development Co., Ltd., Fo Shan Rui Kang Tian Di Property Development Co., Ltd., and Fo Shan Shui On Tiandi Trading Co., Ltd., each of which is incorporated in the PRC. - (4) The project companies of Hangzhou Xihu Tiandi include Hangzhou Xihu Tiandi Management Co., Ltd. and Hangzhou Xihu Tiandi Property Co., Ltd., each of which is incorporated in the PRC. - (5) The project company is Shanghai Rui Qiao Property Development Co., Ltd., which is incorporated in the PRC. - (6) The project company is Shanghai Rui Hong Xin Cheng Co., Ltd., which is incorporated in the PRC. - (7) The project company is Shanghai Baili Property Development Co., Ltd. (for Lot 167), which is incorporated in the PRC. - (8) The project company is Shanghai Yang Pu Centre Development Co., Ltd., which is incorporated in the PRC. - (9) The project company is Shanghai Knowledge and Innovation Community Development Co., Ltd., which is incorporated in the PRC. - (10) The project company is Wuhan Shui On Tiandi Property Development Co., Ltd., which is incorporated in the PRC. - (11) The project company is Wuhan Shui On Tian Di Trading Co., Ltd., which is incorporated in the PRC. - (12) Both the Normal Assets Project and the Super High Rise Project are held by Chongqing Shui On Tiandi Property Development Co., Ltd., which is incorporated in the PRC. - (13) The project companies include Shanghai Ji-Xing Properties Co., Ltd., Shanghai Bai-Xing Properties Co., Ltd., Shanghai Xin-Tian-Di Plaza Co., Ltd. and Shanghai Xing-Qi Properties Co., Ltd., each of which is incorporated in the PRC.